Avatar (band): Avatar Country (2017−2020)

-Hunter Gatherer, 2021 singles and Dance Devil Dance (2020−present)
+Hunter Gatherer and Dance Devil Dance (2020−2023)

 In early December 2019, Avatar announced that they had begun recording their next album at Sphere Studios in Los Angeles.
 An interview with Loudwire in January and later a paywalled video by the band itself revealed that Slipknot and Stone Sour frontman Corey Taylor has a cameo in the song "Secret Door".
-The same interview also revealed the names of a few other songs on the yet unnamed album: "Colossus", "Child", "Scream Into The Void", and "Silence In The Age Of Apes".
-Speaking of the tone of the album, Eckerström told Loudwire "Avatar Country, we wanted to see if we could do comedy ...
-It was funny and we wanted to see if we could make something funny ...
-But it was humorous for us, and now it’s important for us to do something devoid of humor, there is no joking around with this and it pulls us back into reality.
-It deals more with darkness, sadness, detachment, alienation and the anxiety of thinking of the world at large."
+The same interview also revealed the names of a few other songs on the yet unnamed album: "Colossus", "Child", "Scream Into the Void", and "Silence in the Age of Apes".
+Speaking of the tone of the album, Johannes Eckerström told Loudwire:

 In a YouTube video and a tweet on 1 May 2020, the band announced the end of the "Avatar Country" era and teased the upcoming album with the question "Will you hunt with us?".

-The name "Hunter Gatherer" and the release date of 7 August 2020 were announced through another video on 5 May 2020.
+The name Hunter Gatherer and the release date of 7 August 2020 were announced through another video on 5 May 2020.
 The music video for "Silence in the Age of Apes" was released on 14 May 2020 and was released on streaming platforms the following day.

-Two singles entitled "Going Hunting" and "Barren Cloth Mother" were released on August 31 and September 1, 2021, respectively, ahead of the band's Going Hunting tour.
+Two singles entitled "Going Hunting" and "Barren Cloth Mother" were released on 31 August and 1 September 2021, respectively, ahead of the band's Going Hunting Tour.
 At the same time, the band announced their split with their record label eOne and the inception of their own label, Black Waltz Records.
 "Going Hunting" was elected by Loudwire as the 34th best metal song of 2021.

-As of June 2022, Avatar has been working on new material for their ninth studio album, Dance Devil Dance, released on February 17 2023.
-Four singles from it have been released ahead of the album's release.
+By June 2022, Avatar had been working on new material for their ninth studio album, Dance Devil Dance, released on 17 February 2023.
+Five non-album singles were released ahead of the album's release.
+On July 14, 2022, the band played their 1000th show, at the Cadot Rock Fest.
+In September 2023, the band achieved their first Billboard Mainstream Rock no. 1 single with "The Dirt I'm Buried In".
+Also in 2023, the Cretaceous brittle star Ophiocoma avatar was named after the band.

+Don't Go in the Forest (since 2024)

+In April 2024, Eckerström confirmed that Avatar has been writing new material for their tenth studio album, which they plan to release around the second half of 2025.
+In December 2024, amidst a legal battle with their former record label, Avatar released a 7" single of "Tower", consisting of a piano version on the A-side and a live version on the B-side.

 Musical style and influences

-Avatar has been described as a heavy metal band, and more specifically as melodic death metal and groove metal.
-The band has also been referred to as a "grease-painted Swedish death/industrial/progressive metal ensemble".
-Originally a pure melodic death metal band, Avatar later began to play a different style of music, moving to a more avant-garde metal style.
+Avatar has been described as melodic death metal, alternative metal and groove metal.
+AllMusic described them as a "groove-oriented, melodic death metal outfit".

 Avatar was shaped primarily by the melodic death metal of In Flames and the Haunted, with additional musical influences coming from the industrial machine style of Rammstein, Marilyn Manson and Ministry.
 Avatar's earliest influences include Beethoven, the Beatles, Iron Maiden and Black Sabbath.
 They took style cues from Helloween, Strapping Young Lad, Devin Townsend, Thin Lizzy, Meshuggah, Gojira, and Cryptopsy.